Arab–Khazar wars: Later conflicts

-Peace reigned in the Caucasus between the Arabs and Khazars until 799, and the last major Khazar attack into the South Caucasus.
+Peace reigned in the Caucasus between the Arabs and Khazars until 799, when the last major Khazar attack into the South Caucasus occurred.
 Chroniclers again attribute the attack to a failed marriage alliance.
-Georgian sources say that the khagan wanted to marry Shushan, the beautiful daughter of Prince Archil of Kakheti and sent his general Bulchan to invade Iberia and capture her.
+Georgian sources say the khagan wanted to marry Shushan, the beautiful daughter of Prince Archil of Kakheti and sent his general Bulchan to invade Iberia and capture her.
 Most of central K'art'li was occupied, and Prince Juansher was taken captive for several years.
 Shushan committed suicide rather than be captured, and the furious khagan had Bulchan executed.
-(Note: According to Semyonov, these events are mis-dated and should be attributed to the 730 Khazar invasion; Semyonov also suggests that Juansher's seven-year captivity coincides with the end of the second war.)
+(Note: According to Semyonov, these events are mis-dated and should be attributed to the 730 Khazar invasion; Semyonov also suggests Juansher's seven-year captivity coincides with the end of the second war.)
 Arab chroniclers attribute the conflict to plans by the Abbasid governor, the Barmakid al-Fadl ibn Yahya, to marry one of the khagan's daughters, who died on the journey south.
 A completely different story is reported by al-Tabari; the Khazars were invited to attack by a local Arab magnate in retaliation for the execution of his father, the governor of Derbent, by the general Sa'id ibn Salm.
-According to the Arab sources, the Khazars raided as far as the Araxes against troops led by Yazid ibn Mazyad (the new governor of the South Caucasus) and reserve forces led by Khuzayma ibn Khazim.
+According to Arab sources, the Khazars raided as far as the Araxes against troops led by Yazid ibn Mazyad (the new governor of the South Caucasus) and reserve forces led by Khuzayma ibn Khazim.